 Nowadays there is a campsite there with an indoor kitchen on site as well, and it’s a wonderfully remote spot to spend the evening in a camper.
 From the ring road, head north from Varmahlíð towards Sauðárkrókur on road 75, and then continue north on road 748.

 For those lucky enough to be travelling Iceland in a camper van during the summer, the highlands hold the most dramatic and exciting landscapes of the whole country.
 While they’re only accessible via 4x4 (rent a 4x4 camper from us), if you don’t have the necessary vehicle then don’t worry – you can catch the bus.
 If you’re doing that, it’s best to leave your camper van at the campsite in Hella.

 Landmannalaugar is one of the most famous locations in the highlands, known for its astounding-colored mountains and as either the beginning or end of the 5-day Laugavegur trail.
-The hot spring here is very big, etched into the ground with the campsite on one side and a lava field on the other.
+This is also the home of one of the most famous natural pools in Iceland, a large hot spring etched into the ground with the campsite on one side and a lava field on the other.

 8. Reykjadalur – The Hot Spring River

 64.0321° N, 21.2156° W